This post contains affiliate links.

 I’ve basically stripped all SUGAR, processed carbs and foods out of my diet and I’m left with meat, veggies and lots of good fats.

-I’ve definitely seen improvement in my overall health and as far as mental clarity, I do find that intermediate fasting while on Keto has really made my focus better.
+I’ve definitely seen improvement in my overall health and as far as mental clarity, I do find that intermediate fasting helps me too.